-We appointed a Seanad committee at the beginning of the Brexit debate and I commend Senator Richmond for his chairmanship of the Seanad Special Committee on the Withdrawal of the United Kingdom from the European Union.
-It is fair to say that the Senator has grown in stature as part of this debate and his sure-footed chairing of the committee and articulation of the Irish argument is to be commended.
+We appointed a Seanad committee at the beginning of the Brexit debate and I commend Senator Richmond for his chairmanship of the Seanad Special Select Committee on the Withdrawal of the United Kingdom from the European Union.
+It is fair to say that the Senator has grown in stature as part of this debate and his sure-footed chairing of the committee and articulation of the Irish argument are to be commended.
 I say that genuinely and not patronisingly.
 At a time of noise and heat from the cauldron of Westminster, it is refreshing to have calm and collected voices on this side.

 It is also important to recognise that, arising from Brexit, we must work on the centrality of the importance of our future relationship with the United Kingdom.
-Notwithstanding the difficulties we are now encountering, they are our closest neighbours.
+Notwithstanding the difficulties we are now encountering, it is our closest neighbour.
 Six parts of this island are part of the UK.
 We want to continue with a Border through which we can come and go.
 Equally, we need to continue our trade relationships with the UK.
 As the Minister of State, Deputy McEntee, said in her speech ancillary parts such as Student Universal Support Ireland, SUSI, grants, travel and medicine mean that it is important we continue an all-island approach.

 The Government has always been about avoiding a hard border and protecting our interests.
 We can say it is regrettable that there is no Irish voice in Westminster but, in saying that, the Government has sought to build new relationships around Europe, North America and to forge other new alliances.
 That will be necessary no matter what happens on 29 March or in the event of an Article 50 delay.

 Is the solution to keep Northern Ireland closely aligned to EU trade that bad?
 The people in the North voted to stay.
 What has the DUP to fear?
 Relationships have been built since the Good Friday Agreement and the St. Andrews declaration.
-We would all prefer if there was a Government in action in the North but that is a different matter.
+We would all prefer if there was a government in action in the North but that is a different matter.
 Today is about giving assurances to those people who are worried.
 We have entered into this as a country and Government in good faith all the time.
 It is critical, arising from today, that this relationship is maintained.
 Ireland has been very clear that its purpose has been the protection of the Good Friday Agreement and the withdrawal agreement that was signed and agreed between the EU and the British Government.
 There has been no second-guessing, hiding or obfuscation.
 Equally, Michel Barnier has demonstrated that he has been trying to find a way through.